r1sc/outlaws-gl/README.md

 ![Screenshot 2](Screenshots/ss2.png)

 ## Bugs / Not implemented
-- Translucency and blending not implemented yet (water effects etc.)
+- ~~Translucency and blending not implemented yet (water effects etc.)~~
+- Tinting effects not implemented yet.
 - Texture loading is still a bit of a mystery.
 There are situations where the texture cache gets corrupted and wrong textures are displayed on the wrong polygons.
 If you experience this after restarting a level or tabbing in/out of the game, you need to restart Outlaws.

 ## Installation and usage